johnhamiltondeveloper/virtual-poster/README.md

 tools local

-- nodejs
+- nodejs (v14.16.0)
-- MySQL Community (Used for local testing of the database)
+- MySQL Community (v8.0.22) - Used for local testing of the database

 ## backend
 setup